cancerit/hairpin2/README.md

 ### ASSUMPTIONS

 `hairpin2` is designed for paired data where BAM records have the **MC** tag.
 If this tag is not present in your data, it can be added using `samtools fixmate` or `biobambam2 bamsormadup`.
 The tool expects data specifically in the VCF and BAM formats; support for a wider variety of formats could be implemented if desired.
-No further assumptions are made – other BAM tags and VCF fields are used, however they are mandatory per the format specification.
+No further assumptions are made – other BAM tags and VCF fields are used, however they are mandatory per the format specifications.

 ### USAGE